-Anonymous asked: Why are american students going to Glasgow alot?
+Anonymous said: Why are american students going to Glasgow alot?

 Are they?
 The majority of any study abroad class (I was told at orientation in Glasgow) is usually American because America was the first to start sending their students abroad for a semester.
 So study abroad is still more common in America, its ingrained in our psyche I guess.
 However I’m not aware of any substantially larger number of Americans going to Glasgow than any other comparable program.
 I just don’t have those numbers.
 I could guess that the UK in general is popular because of the common language.

 Here is how my program worked.
 I’m a biology major.
 Study abroad schools are categorized by majors they cater to or excel at.
 I had a choice of Costa Rica, Australia, and Scotland.
 I wanted to be in Europe.
 Choice over.
 Go to either Glasgow or Dundee.
 I chose Glasgow.